"Maymester" and Summer semester begins Wednesday, May 14!

-An MBA program candidate may take as many as two courses (six credits) as a non-matriculated student.
+An Madden School of Business graduate degree candidate may take as many as two courses (six credits) as a non-matriculated student.
 A student must apply and be admitted to the program before taking a third course.
 Courses are offered in the evening and select courses are offered in the daytime and in a "hybrid" format combining on-campus meetings supplemented by online work.

 NEW!
 Health Care Leadership Certificate

 This five-course graduate-level certificate is now being offered to provide students with the opportunity to explore contemporary health care within the context of excellence in leadership.
 Some courses may be used towards the MBA.